Slypher/CAB230-Project/README.md

 # CAB230-Project
-A PHP based webserver with an SQL backend.
+A PHP / SQL based web server with JavaScript / HTML Forms on client-side

+# Credits
+-